3 Programming Fundamentals in R (Part I)

 ## [1] 92 88 86

-You might find the discussion of vectors, elements, and operations very abstract.
-I certainly did when I was learning R. While the list analogy is helpful, it only works for so long - there’s another data structure called lists (we’ll talk more about it next week).
-That confused me.
+You might find the discussion of vectors, elements, and operations very abstract - I did when I was learning R. While the list analogy is helpful, it only works for so long before it becomes problematic, mainly because there’s another data structure called lists.
+This confused me.

-But what helped me understand vectors was the realization that a vector is simply a “line of data.”
-Let’s say I was running a study and collected data on participants’ age.
-When I open the Excel file, there will be a column called “age” with all the ages of my participants.
-That column is a vector of data with the variable label “age.”
+What helped me understand vectors was realising that a vector is simply a “line of data.”
+Imagine we’re running a study and collecting data on participants’ age.
+When we open the Excel file, there will be a column called “age” with all the ages of our participants.
+That column is like a vector in R, containing a single line of data, where every value must be of the same type.
+For example, a column of ages in Excel becomes this vector in R:

 age <- c(18, 23, 43, 23, 44,32, 56, 67, 32, 23)